 We spent a few months traveling around this country.
 When it comes to nature and landscapes, it’s one of the best places in South East Asia.
-Vietnam has high mountains, sea with great beaches and busy cities with amazing architecture.
+Vietnam has high mountains, sea with breathtaking beaches, and busy cities with amazing architecture.
 You can spend many days traveling around this country and never get bored.

 Mai Chau is a hidden gem of Vietnam- it is located in the North of the country.
 The main reason to go there is to see the beautiful rice fields surrounded by green mountains.

 See also: Travel Tips for Visiting Mai Chau